the six most beautiful villages of naxos

 • Great for: Historical walks & green landscapes

-• See: Flerio aqueduct ruins
+• Must-see: Flerio Aquaduct ruins

 • Eat at: Ta Vasilis for traditional lamb dishes